12-week cohort

 Week 2: Toward radiant contentment

 We return to The Lindworm.
 We aren’t done with this story.
-Nor should we ever be in my opinion.
 This story, like The Handless Maiden, deserves some unhurried exploration and engagement.
 It is a truth-teller, an invitation toward radiant contentment.

 For me, this story asks: